-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Business Administration and Master of Professional Accountancy degree programs at U. T. Permian Basin as described below.
+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve changes to the criteria for admission to the Master of Business Administration and Master of Professional Accountancy degree programs at U. T. Permian Basin as described on the following pag.